Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- Comments from Fed officials favor transparency and caution.
+- Statements from key Fed officials

 Ready to trade this market?